-Almost every month now Qualcomm is coming up with new mobile processors.
-The one they have recently released is the Qualcomm Snapdragon 778G, which is like the toned version of the Snapdragon 780G.
-Much like the Snapdragon 780G, the 778G brings in some features that were previously exclusive only to the Snapdragon 800 series smartphones.
+Almost every month now, Qualcomm is coming up with new mobile processors.
+They have recently released the Qualcomm Snapdragon 778G, like the toned version of the Snapdragon 780G.
+Like the Snapdragon 780G, the 778G brings in some previously exclusive features only to the Snapdragon 800 series smartphones.

 Here is the list of Snapdragon 778G powered phones